v-ramesh/project-cleaningdata-coursera/README.md

 2. Note that the text file may not be so easy to read directly.
-You could use the following sequence of commands, e.g., to read in the file into R and view it as a nicely formatted data frame (assuming you store my output text file as "Tidy Averages.txt"):
+You could use the following sequence of commands, e.g., to read in the file into R and view it as a nicely formatted data frame (assuming you store the output text file as "Tidy Averages.txt"):
       ```R
       Tidy.Averages <- read.table("Tidy Averages.txt", header = TRUE,
       		       		check.names = FALSE)